spawncoin/spawncoin-webwallet-js/README.md

-# Fully client-side web wallet for Spawncoin
+# Spawn Web Wallet, fork of Karbo fork of Masari Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
 The server is currently only used to optimize the communication with the daemon and compress the blockchain.